 Since then my running has been mostly local races but I have still done the odd fell race when I can.
 Last year I did a couple of triathlons and I'll also do the occasional time trial on the bike.

 In 2014 I came onto committee, initially as Mens captain for a year.
 I stepped back to general member for a while, but soon picked up the newsletter and comms role before recently taking on the Club Secretary role.
-I also take the occasional training session and am currently completing my full coaching license.
+I am also a Level 2 coach so sit on the coaching committee and take the occasional training session.

 I get real pleasure helping others achieve targets, I've worked with a few runners to create targeted training plans and enjoy this side of coaching greatly.
 I was very proud when Emily went 'Sub-3' at London, but equally proud of her 1.20 half at Peterborough.